The Attorney General is the principal legal adviser to the Government of Mauritius.

 The Chief State Attorney

-The Chief State Attorney assisted by a team of Attorneys, acts as the main attorney to the government S.10 of LOA and S.13.
+The Chief State Attorney assisted by a team of Attorneys, acts as the main attorney to the government.

 The Attorney General's Office consists of the following Officers:-